nixreborn/aetheris/Aetheris_Alpha-Roadmap.md

 **File:** `/data/lore_schema.json` (NEW)

-Create a versioned JSON schema that enforces consistency between 'Aetheris - Lore.md' and codebase.
+Create a versioned JSON schema that enforces consistency between aetheris-lore.json and codebase.

 ```json
 {